 The wheels of skateboards go around to provide you faster/slower to and fro motion but it is also responsible for controlling your board grips and the turns that you get on the surfaces you are riding on.
 A lot of the specifications on a wheel are related to traction.
 Each and every specification is responsible for its functions and all these specifications combine together for better performance of the skateboard.

-Performance of a longboard wheel is highly dependent upon the surface on which you are riding.
+Performance of a longboard wheel will increase significantly if you know what kind of surface is best for your wheel and what set of wheels are good for each terrain.
 You can notice a significant difference in the performance of the wheel on a smooth surface as compared to the rough surface.

-The most significant part of the skateboard is its wheels.
-Without skateboard wheels, you cannot ride your skateboard.
+The most significant part of the skateboard is its wheel .
 The diameter of the wheel is one of the most common specifications when it comes to the properties of your longboard wheel.
 You can get a wide range of wheel diameters from 60mm to 100+mm.
-The wheel diameter for a longboard is on the larger side when we compare it to a common skateboard.
 A normal skateboard has a wheel diameter that ranges from 48mm to 60 mm.

 In a nutshell, we can say that the larger the wheel the faster the ride will be.
 Moreover.
 Larger wheels will have the ability to absorb more shocks as compared to small ones.
 But smaller wheels are going to accelerate faster but couldn’t meet the speed that you are going to get with larger wheels.
 The most common size that you are going to find will range between 63-75 mm.
 But as you surpass this size you have to ensure the fact that deck/truck setup can easily accommodate the larger size while avoiding wheel bite.
 After reading this detail you will get to know about the wheels in detail and you can easily decide the right wheels for your skateboard.

 Longboard wheels are crafted from polyurethane which allows them a variety of hardness that can match different requirements.
-Durometer is a term that is used to determine the hardness of the polyurethane.
-If we talk in terms of performance then durometer is used to analyze how the wheel grips to different surfaces on which you are riding.
-If the wheel has a lower durometer then it will be grippier as compared to a wheel with a higher durometer.
-Wheel with a higher durometer will be a lot slider.
-Longboard or skateboard wheel durometer ranges between 75a-100a.
-Longboards have softer wheels while standard skateboard wheels are a bit harder.
-The value of durometer ranges between 75a-90a for such wheels.
+Durometer is a term that is used to determine the hardness of the polyurethane, remember to check this category when buying the wheel because it will come in helpful for you.
+If we talk in terms of performance then a durometer is used to analyze how the wheel grips to different surfaces on which you are riding.
+If the wheel has a lower durometer then it will be grippier as compared to a wheel with a higher durometer and a wheel with a higher durometer will be a lot slider.
+Longboard or skateboard wheel durometer ranges between 75a-100a and longboards have softer wheels while standard skateboard wheels are a bit harder.
+The value of the durometer ranges between 75a-90a for such wheels.

 Core Material (Hub Material)